GrantWils23/Portfolio-Project-5--Ecommerce-Applications/tests/TESTS.md

 Validation of the form is implemented by checking before the document is submitted is valid to submit.
 This is achieved by multiple methods:

 * To validate the phone number being entered into the form, django-phonenumber-field was used.
 It checks the input to see if it is a valid phone number and returns an error message if it is not valid upon submission.
-This inbuild validation was used on the profile, tech and paint services models but not the Order Model.
+This inbuild validation was used on the profile, tech, and paint services models but not the Order Model.
 * To validate the country field, django-countries were used.
-It checks whether the data entered into the field is entered correctly.
+It checks whether the data entered the field is entered correctly.

 Using all the inbuild form validations helped create quick clean code without having to write many custom form validations.